-On Wednesday 6 April employer National Insurance contributions for apprentices aged under 25 years were abolished.
+On Wednesday 6 April, it was officially announced that employer National Insurance contributions are to be abolished for apprentices aged under 25 years of age.
 The result of which will see employers of young apprentices save thousands of pounds.
 The Government is committed to ensuring more people can access high quality apprenticeships and this measure will support youth employment and provide one more great reason for employers to benefit from hiring an apprentice.

 “We’re making it even better value for businesses to take on a young apprentice.
 Businesses will no longer need to pay National Insurance contributions for apprentices under 25.”

 “Apprenticeships make sense for young people and for business.
 If you’re an employer not already reaping the benefits, now is the time to act.”

 But National Insurance savings being abolished is just one component of the government’s commitment to reforming apprenticeships to ensure they are high quality and responsive to the needs of employers.
 Other elements of the reform include giving employers the power to design and deliver new apprenticeships as part of the new Trailblazer initiative and the introduction of a new £10 million fund to boost the number of degree apprenticeships available.